YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 # Introduction

-Most COSE algorithm identifiers are meant for annotating a cryptogram with how a consumer may interpret it, but do not record all details of how the cryptogram was created since that is usually irrelevant for the consumer.
+CBOR Object Signing and Encryption (COSE) [RFC9052] algorithm identifiers are used to specify the cryptographic operations performed when creating cryptographic data structures, but do not record all the details of how the cryptography was performed, since those details are typically irrelevant for the recipient.
-The algorithm identifiers defined in this document are the opposite - they define interfaces between two parties co-operating to create a cryptogram together, but are unsuitable for annotating the resulting cryptogram with how the consumer should interpret it.
+The algorithm identifiers defined by this specification facilitate the cooperation of two parties to perform COSE signing operations together.
+They are used to specify the division of responsibilities between the two parties.
+Consumers of the cryptographic data structures thus cooperatively produced do not use these algorithm identifiers;
+rather, consumers use the normal COSE algorithm identifiers that correspond to the cryptographic operation cooperatively performed together by the two parties.

-A primary use case for this is executing a signature algorithm split between two parties, such as a software application and a discrete hardware security module (HSM) holding the private key.
+A use case for this is performing a signature operation split between two parties, such as a software application and a discrete hardware security module (HSM) holding the private key.
 In particular, since the data link between them may have limited bandwidth, it may not be practical to send the entire original message to the HSM.